successar/AttentionExplanation/README.md

 We are providing code to run experiments on all datasets except MIMIC for now (the latter requires access to MIMIC datasets)

 1. Clone the repository as `git clone https://github.com/successar/AttentionExplanation.git Transparency` (Note this is important.)

 2. Set your PYTHONPATH to include the directory path which contains this repository (All imports in the code are of form Transparency.* -- If you see error `ModuleNotFoundError: No module named 'Transparency'`, most probably your PYTHONPATH is not set.).

-One way to do this is `export PYTHONPATH="path/to/folder"`
+For example if your cloned repository reside in `/home/username/Transparency`, then one way to do this is `export PYTHONPATH="/home/username"` from command line or add it to your `~/.bashrc` .

 3. Go to the `Transparency/preprocess` folder and follow the instructions to process datasets.

 To run Binary Classification Tasks,